Current Members

 Ph.D.
 Bioinformatics, Peking University

-Mingyu is a bioinformatics scientist with over 10 years of experience in large-scale multi-omics data analyses including her post-doctoral training in the Fan Lab.
+Mingyu is a bioinformatics scientist with over 15 years of experience in large-scale multi-omics data analyses including her post-doctoral training in the Fan Lab. she graduated from Peking University under the supervision of Prof. Zemin Zhang.
 Prior to her graduate study, she was a Bioinformatics Scientist and Group Leader at BGI-Genomics.
 Besides science, she enjoys music, yoga, dance, and travel.

 -